j-info/ctfsite/walkthroughs/2022-10-12-LazyAdmin.md

 A quick run down of what we covered in this CTF:

 - Basic enumeration with **nmap** and **gobuster**
-- Discovering a publically accessible **sql database backup** that contains a username and password hash
+- Discovering a publicly accessible **sql database backup** that contains a username and password hash
 - Cracking the password hash with **hashcat**
 - Logging into the SweetRic CMS with the credentials we've found
 - Finding a page in the admin panel that allows **file uploads** and uploading a **php reverse shell** to it for our intial foothold on the system